 Foods that Provide this Nutrient?

-Excellent sources include calf's liver (see recipe below;), Crimini mushrooms, turnip greens and molasses.
+Excellent sources include calf's liver (see recipe below;), Crimini mushrooms.

-Very good sources include chard, spinach, sesame seeds, mustard greens, kale, summer squash, asparagus, eggplant, and cashews.
+Very good sources include chard, spinach, sesame seeds.

 Healthy Sautéed Calf's Liver and Onions

 Even if you think you don’t like liver, you should try this method.